• Skip to primary navigation

 The hottest month is April, with averages of around 92-95°F.

-I would get some travel-sized bug spray or equivalent mosquito repellent to have handy in your pocket for when you’re out and about.
+I would carry some bug spray or mosquito repellent like this one to have handy in your pocket for when you’re out and about.

 The summer months have similar temperatures, but also an increased risk of storms as the season coincides with hurricane season.